mosip/mosip-infra/deployment/sandbox-v2/test/regproc/README.md

 ```
 Provide your postgres password.

-DANGEROUS: Be sure that you want to delete the db!
+DANGEROUS: Be sure that you want to clear the db!
+Delete this script if you are in production setup.

 ## Upload registration packet